 UWE Global Water Security Programme

 Take part in the UWE Global Water Security Programme and support global organisations working on improving water security worldwide.
 It's an exciting opportunity to do a short or long-term placement in another country.
-Applications are open until 30 April 2019.
+Applications are open until 30 April 2020 and details about how to apply are below.

 We're looking for UWE Bristol students from all subject areas to support host organisations by using your academic knowledge in a variety of ways.

 What's the benefit of doing a placement?

 The UWE Bristol Global Water Security Programme is a chance for you to use your academic skills to make a difference – and experience life in a different country.
 Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you've graduated.

-Opportunities will run over summer 2019 and/or as a sandwich placement for 2019/20.
-You could choose to link your research/experience to your academic studies as part of your third year modules, including sandwich placements and dissertation projects.
-However, this isn't compulsory.
-You'll be able to make a positive difference by working directly with the host organisation.
+Opportunities will run over summer 2020 and/or as a sandwich placement for the 2020/21 academic year.
+Students on undergraduate courses could choose to link their research/experience to their academic studies as part of their third year modules, including sandwich placements and dissertation projects.
+Postgraduate students could use the experience to inform their MSc project work and/or satisfy any placement or work-based learning requirements.
+Whatever you do, you'll be able to make a positive difference by working directly with the host organisation.

 Successful applicants will receive support prior to, during and after their work experience.

 What can I do?